 Elected to the Court: 2015

-Jim is a Chartered Civil Engineer and Chartered Geologist with over 40 years’ experience in civil engineering in design and construction on major projects worldwide.
-He was a director of Costain and more recently a Partner of Buro Happold LLC.
+Jim is a Chartered Civil Engineer and Chartered Geologist with over 40 years of civil engineering experience in design and construction on major projects worldwide.
+He was a director at Costain and until recently a partner of Buro Happold LLC.

 Elected to the Livery: 2008

 Elected to the Court: 2016

 Elected to the Livery: 1982

 Elected to the Court: 2010

 Nick was born on Hyde Park Corner.
 He studied medicine at Cambridge and Newcastle Universities before training in Psychiatry in the North of England.
 During his time as a junior doctor he also spent six years as a Newcastle City Councillor, where he was opposition spokesman on Finance and Economic Development.
 He specialised in Learning Disability and Forensic Psychiatry and was appointed Consultant Psychiatrist in Middlesbrough in 1994.
 He was Executive Medical Director of TEWV (England’s largest NHS mental health Trust covering an area over six times the size of Greater London) until 2018.
 There he led a team of 300 psychiatrists and successfully co-led the introduction of a pioneering health lean transformation programme.